The overheated swimmers reportedly collapsed after taking to the sea to try to quiet down amid temperatures accomplishing 40C this week.

 The Met Office and Public Health England have issued a Level 2 Heat Health alert.

-It urges Brits to take more precautions, such as having plenty of ingesting water handy and fending off the sun all through the freshest elements of the day.
+It urges Brits to take more precautions, such as keeping plenty of drinking water handy and fending off the sun throughout the freshest elements of the day.

 HEATING UP

-Scorching swathes of heat are proven on a dramatic weather map, which covers Britain’s whole and stretches all the way from Spain upwards to Norway.
+Scorching swathes of heat are proven on a dramatic weather map that covers Britain as a whole and extends from Spain upwards to Norway.

-Holiday hotspots are also getting a direct hit from the heat, with Benidorm’s temperature soaring to 33C this week while Malaga and Marbella’s temperatures will climb to 28C.
+Holiday hotspots are also suffering from the heat, with Benidorm’s temperature soaring to 33C this week, while Malaga and Marbella’s temperatures will climb to 28C.

-The freshest day of the week inside the UK will be Saturday because the mercury will, without problems, go above 30C in some places – but it may not attain the reported temperature of 35C.
+Saturday will be the freshest day of the week inside the UK because the mercury will, without problems, go above 30C in some places—but it may not attain the reported temperature of 35C.